-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
+It isn’t always simple to stay on top of academic responsibilities like homework and essays while juggling extracurricular activities, college preparation and a social life at the same time.
 Fortunately, our study skills program in the Lafayette region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-We've specifically designed our study skills program for students in grades 4-12, focusing on “higher order” thinking skills and strategies such as time management, academic planning and interview preparation.
-These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
 Get to know how our expert tutors in the Lafayette region can help your son or daughter accomplish goals and take on any workload confidently.

 A Comprehensive Education